Your SEO Campaign is More Valuable ($) Than You Think: Multi Channel Funnels and First Touch Attribution [How To Guide]

 Ari has been working in SEO for over 13 years, and marketing & IT for nearly 20.
 Ari founded Kahena in 2011 as a boutique search marketing agency which quickly grew into an industry leading firm.
 His core competency is SEO, with specialties in technical SEO, keyword research & user intent, large-site architecture, web analytics, and data analysis.
 As CEO, Ari’s day to day responsibilities are split between hands-on strategy and execution on specific accounts, business development, vision, and company culture.
 Ari holds down the fort in our Tel Aviv headquarters, where he lives with his wife and 2 daughters.
 When he does make time for hobbies, Ari enjoys reliving his past as a musician, gadget tinkering, or brewing pretentious pour over coffee.

-Ari Nachmani
+Ari Nahmani

 CEO & Founder